Standard contractual clauses

 2. The parties are obliged to keep each other informed of changes concerning contact persons.

-3. Contact with the Data Processor can be made to the following:
+3. Contact to the Data Processor can be made to the following:

 Name: Jesper Ring